Link Search Menu Expand Document

 }

-Or via DataEntityDataReader class.
+Or via DataEntityDataReader.

 using (var connection = new NpgsqlConnection(connectionString))